Grandma's traditional yeast-risen bundt cake always tastes good! And with this recipe, baking the fluffy pastry is a breeze.

-Before we get into the classic Gugelhupf cake recipe, a brief explanation of the terminology.
-At least we talk about one of the most famous recipes in a German baking household.
-Over here, everyone understands "Gugelhupf" to mean something different: Some only mean the shape of the pastry, which is baked in a tall bowl cake or wreath cake form.
-It then contains a marble cake, sometimes an egg liqueur cake.
+Before the classic Gugelhupf recipe, a brief explanation of the terminology.
+You see, it's a bit confusing.
+By "Gugelhupf" everyone understands something different: Some mean the shape of the pastry, which is baked in a high cupcake or wreath cake form.
+Sometimes it's a marble cake, sometimes a lemon cake, sometimes an eggnog cake.
 The others have a narrower definition.
 And in fact, the original Gugelhupf is made with yeast and not at all with a sponge.

 This delicious German butter cake with almonds is a popular sheet cake classic without much effort.
 The cream icing makes it exceptionally moist.